samber/lo/README.md

 // []string{"1", "2", "3", "4"}
 ```

-You also can control the conurrency limit by optional ParallelOption to limit the maximum number of concurrent `iteratee` goroutines running at the same time.
+You also can control the concurrency limit by optional ParallelOption to limit the maximum number of concurrent `iteratee` goroutines running at the same time.

 ```go
 lop.Map(list, iteratee, lop.WithConcurrency(20)) // up to 20 concurrent goroutines running at the same time